-During the first Forest School session, the children will discuss and agree on their 'forest rules' regarding respect, supporting one another, and behaviour.
-We will approach the subject of 'bullying' and discuss it positively through the importance of kindness, helping one another, and sharing.
-The children will be reminded of these rules and agree to follow them at the beginning of each Forest School session.
+At Forest School we have high expectations regarding behaviour and inclusive play.
+Unkind behaviour towards others is not acceptable.
+We will encourage the children to make positive relationships and support children that require assistance with this.
+We will approach the subject of 'bullying' and discuss it positively and openly through the importance of kindness, helping one another, and sharing.
+The children will be reminded of this and told that they may only participate in forest School if they behave kindly.
 We want everyone to feel safe, happy, and comfortable.
 Any behaviours that jeopardise the health, safety and well-being of others will be recorded by the Forest School leader, reported to the headteacher, and reconsidered for joining in with Forest School.

-use of photographs
+Use of photographs